truecharts/website/docs/manual/SCALE/guides/backup-restore.md

 ### PVC mountpoints on replication

 In some/all cases PVC mountpoints are not correctly set to `legacy` after replication.
-Both TrueTool and Heavyscript have added scripting to fix this issue, however it does not seem to be a priority for iX-Systems to fix upstream.
+HeavyScript has added scripting to fix this issue, however it does not seem to be a priority for iX-Systems to fix upstream.
 To fix this issue manually, run:
 >
 ```bash